minorua/Qgis2threejs/docs/source/Exporter.rst

        This is a template for mobile devices, which has mobile friendly GUI, device orientation controls and AR feature.
-In order to use the AR feature (Camera and GPS), you need to upload exported files to a web server supporting SSL.
+In order to use the AR feature (Camera and GPS), you need to upload exported files to a web server that supports SSL.

        Option